eugeneia/erlangen/README.md

 What fun are agents if they aren’t distributed over a network?
 Erlangen comes with support for distribution via TCP/IP built in.
 Each instance of Erlangen can act as a *node*, and talk to other Erlangen nodes.
-But first, there needs to be a *port mapper* on the network for nodes to find each other.
+In order to facilitate port discovery of of remote nodes, there needs to be a *port mapper* running on the host.
 To build and run the Erlangen port mapper, execute the commands

 ```
 make bin/erlangen-port-mapper